dreamcatcher-tech/network/website/nfas/Requests/00 Request Template.md

 ### Timeline

-An indication of what the maximum amount of elapsed time is permissable before the Request is irrelevalent.
+An indication of what the maximum amount of elapsed time is permissable before the Request is irrelevalent from the point of view of the Requestor.

-IE, this Request times out if it can't be done within the time window indicated in this section.

-## QA authority

-Once an idea is accepted for this Request, the Offer is placed in escrow.
-That escrow is released to the Person who completes the work specified, once the QA Authority as judged that the work submitted meets the Request.

-## Stage Gates

-### Strategic Stage Gate

-This is further information the proposes a breakdown of that escrow release to sub-parts.
-It's not binding - other agreements can be made through the Request:Idea process.

-### Tactical Intent 1: Title here

-For each of the Stagegates in Tactical Intent 1, what are the proposed Stagegates that will be submitted to QA.

-#### Stagegate 1: Title here

-Details of the proposed stagegate

-#### Stagegate N: Title here

-And so forth...

-## Dependencies

-A list of previous Assets or Contributions that this Request either uses or wants to recognise.
+E.g. My house is on fire.
+I need it put out.
+Timeline 10-20 mins.
+  My company needs X.  I've got to make a decision in 2-4 weeks.

+  NB it's not th timeline for the production of the Idea into code.
+That's down to the Request:Idea Contract to sort out.

 ## Definitions